johnclos/pandas-challenge/README.md

 # Establish bins for ages
 # Create the names for the five bins
 # Run basic calculations to obtain purchase count, avg. purchase price, avg. purchase total per person etc.
-# Calculate the numbers and percentages by age group
+# Group by age
 # Create a summary dataframe to hold the results
 # filter for the 'count' and average purchase price
-# groupby gender and then sum price
+# groupby by age ranges and then sum price
 # for each age range, divide 'Total Purchase Value' by the total number of unique players to create 'Avg Total Purchase per Person'
 # rename ('Purchase', 'count') to 'Purchase Count' and ('Price', 'mean') to 'Average Purchase Price'
 # format 'Purchase Count' to integer